-This is a clinical level position with the Division of Rehabilitation Services, Rehabilitation Technology Services Program that specializes in the application of computer based and other assistive technologies that when applied, promote employment, economic self-sufficiency and/or independence of individuals with disabilities.
+This is a clinical level position with the Division of Rehabilitation Services, Rehabilitation Technology Services Program that specializes in the application of computer based and other assistive technologies that when applied, promote employment, economic self-sufficiency and/or independence of individuals with low vision or other disabilities.

-Two years of administrative, librarian, teaching, or rehabilitation work in education, library or rehabilitation programs.
+Experience: Two years of administrative, librarian, teaching or rehabilitation work in education, library or rehabilitation programs.

-1. Additional experience as defined above directly related to the position may be substituted for the required Bachelor's Degree at the rate of one year of experience for one year of education.
+1. Additional experience as defined above directly related to the position may be substituted for the required Bachelor’s degree at the rate of one year of experience for one year.

-3. The above requirements are set by the Maryland State Department of Education in accordance with Education Article, Section 2-104.
+3. The above requirements are set by the Maryland State Department of Education in accordinace with Education Article, Section 2-104.

-Certifications such as RESNA'S Assistive Technology Professional (ATP), ACVREP's Certified Assistive Technology Instructional Specialist for People with Visual Impairments (CATIS), Vendor Certifications (JAWS, Zoom Text, etc.) or certificate/degrees in AT or Special Education such as CSUN's Assistive Technology Applications Certificate (ATACP).
+- Certification such as RESNA’s Assistive Technology Professional (ATP), ACVREP’s Certified Assistive Technology Instructional Specialist for People with Visual Impairments (CATIS), or certificate/degrees in AT or Special Education such as CSUN’s Assistive Technology Applications Certificate Program (ATACP).

-Applicants must complete the Maryland State Government on-line application for employment recruitment #19-005297-0003.
-The Application and any support documentation must clearly demonstrate that the applicant meets the prerequisite Minimum Qualifications and possesses the Selective Qualifications for this position.
+Applicants must complete the MD State Government on-line application for employment recruitment #20-005297-0006.
+The Application must clearly demonstrate that the applicant meets the prerequisite Minimum Qualifications and possesses the Selective Qualifications for the position.